leonardosalles/ionic2-zoom-area-example/README.md

 A zoom area component with pinch support to zoom any element in page

-To see this in action, checkout the [project here](https://github.com/leonardosalles/ionic2-zoom-area).
+To see this in action, checkout the [example project here](https://github.com/leonardosalles/ionic2-zoom-area-example).

+IMPORTANT: This module requires Angular Animations and should be included in the app module.

 <br>